kev5/Login-and-Registration/README.md

 # Login_and_Registration

-Simple application used to login or register.
+Simple application used to login/register.